 We’ve been writing about journeys at PK for over a decade.
 While the data and the technology behind the touchpoints grow more complex and ubiquitous, the journey’s format is unchanged.

-Customer journey maps create a narrative vehicle for evidence derived from insights, data and corporate objectives or desired outcomes.
-Journeys share certain elements which set them apart from other user-centered research methods:
+Customer journey maps create a narrative vehicle for evidence derived from insights, data, and corporate objectives or desired outcomes.
+Journeys share certain elements that set them apart from other user-centered research methods:

 - Each is focused on a single user or user type (often leveraging persona work).

 - The journey is mapped over a process, and each stage has a clear trigger and outcome.

 - Customer activity is mapped first, and a business’s supporting touchpoints are mapped around that activity.